Exact Conservation Laws of the Lorenz Attractor: Classification and Deterministic Prediction of Lobe-Switching Events: Introduction

 This paper is organized as follows.
-Section~\ref{sec:method} reviews the constructive orthogonality method and introduces the permutation-based systematic exploration.
-Section~\ref{sec:family} presents the complete family of eighteen invariants organized by permutation class, including regularization and the proof that permutations beginning with the auxiliary variable yield null results.
-Section~\ref{sec:independence} establishes the functional independence structure and clarifies the role of invariant-specific auxiliary variables.
-Section~\ref{sec:geometry} develops the geometric interpretation of history-dependent constraints.
-Section~\ref{sec:symmetry} analyzes transformation properties under the discrete $\mathbb{Z}_2$ symmetry.
-Section~\ref{sec:numerical} provides numerical verification and statistical characterization.
-Section~\ref{sec:discussion} synthesizes the results, including analysis of the physical interpretation of the invariants and their operational meaning.
+Section~\ref{sec:method} reviews the constructive method and introduces the systematic enumeration.
+Section~\ref{sec:family} presents the eighteen invariants and the null class.
+Section~\ref{sec:independence} establishes functional independence.
+Section~\ref{sec:geometry} develops the geometric interpretation.
+Section~\ref{sec:symmetry} analyzes $\mathbb{Z}_2$ symmetry properties.
+Section~\ref{sec:numerical} provides numerical verification, statistical characterization, topological precursor detection, the origin of the latency gap (Sec.~\ref{sec:gap}), and the parametric scaling law (Sec.~\ref{sec:theory}).
+Section~\ref{sec:discussion} discusses the non-triviality of the conservation structure (Sec.~\ref{sec:non-triviality}), the ontological status of the auxiliary variable (Sec.~\ref{sec:ontology}), the physical interpretation as an integrated heat-flux anomaly in Rayleigh-B\'enard convection (Sec.~\ref{sec:experimental}), and the operational reset protocol.